+Ritchie~\cite{Ritchie:2008} first introduced the concept of `safe statistics', which aims to classify statistics as `safe' or `unsafe'. `Unsafe' statistics, such as tables of frequencies, present a number of potential disclosure risks. `Safe' statistics in contrast, such as the coefficients of correlation from model estimates, have no effective risk.

+Five mitigation strategies are frequently employed to protect `unsafe' outputs: (i) generalisation, which reduces the specificity of a sensitive value; (ii) suppression, which hides sensitive values completely; (iii) permutation, where records are partitioned and the values of sensitive attributes are shuffled within subgroups; (iv) perturbation, where sensitive values are replaced with synthetically generated data; and (v) anatomisation, where sensitive values are split into separate tables to break any associations~\cite{Majeed:2020}.

-With the aim of reducing the amount of user training required, a recent Eurostat project~\cite{Green:2020} developed a proof-of-concept prototype in Stata where primary disclosure is regulated by a set of simple rules.
-For example, a minimum threshold rule applied to the number of observations used by a statistic ensures that there is sufficient uncertainty with respect to any individual respondent.
+Commonly, a minimum threshold rule is applied to the number of observations used by a statistic to ensure that there is sufficient uncertainty with respect to any individual respondent~\cite{Alves:2020}.

 Dominance rules protect large respondent values from being approximated where the contribution to a statistic is dominated by only a few individuals.
 For example, the $p$\%-rule sorts the $N$ observations by magnitude and checks whether the sum of the smallest $N-3$ observations is at least $p$\% of the largest observation.
 The $NK$ rule checks that the largest $N$ observations contribute less than $K$\% of the total.